julesjazz/grapefruitlab/content/print/pity-fear.md

 I also understand the One Rule for making queer art.
 The more pain I suffer, the more applause I get for my honesty.
 Authenticity.
 The classic role for a trans woman on stage, to evoke either pity or fear so that _you_ might be cleansed… of what?
 Your own discomfort?
 About my body?
 My trauma?
 My joy?
 My gender?

-I remember talking to my aunt after the divorce, and she says *you’ll know you’re ready to start dating again once the stories you tell every day don't involve your ex.* And there's something I love about that.
+I remember talking to my aunt after the divorce, and she says *you’ll know you’re ready to start dating again once the stories you tell every day don't involve your ex.* Which is awkward.
+Here I am 15 years later, on stage talking about _her_ again.
+But there's something I love about that.
 The stories that I tell about myself reflect *something* about who I am, who I want to be.
 And as I live new material, I shape it into these stories, and the stories also shape me, what I do next.
 Like pointing a camera at its own image, or standing between mirrors.
 Like my center of gravity.
 It doesn’t exist anywhere, but it describes something real… pulling me down…

 The origin of the name Miriam isn’t known for certain, but there are several theories, like *sea of bitterness*, or *beloved*, or *wished-for child*.